nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * NUMBER specifies the number of questions for the quiz session.
 * TAG specifies the type of questions for the quiz session.
-* You should not include both NUMBER and TAG in the start command, TAG is for practicing while NUMBER is for testing.
+* Both NUMBER and TAG are optional.
 * Keep the NUMBER to between 1 and 154, inclusive.

 Examples:
 * start n/10
 * start t/hiragana
+* start n/10 t/hiragana

 ### Checking flashcard answers: `check`